sysdea-libs/polyglot/README.md

 An implementation of a MessageFormat-like string interpolator (PluralFormat + SelectFormat) in Elixir, for the purposes of translation when plural and gender forms are needed, especially when used together inside sentences ("She found 3 categories in one result").
 Features ordinal/range extensions in addition to cardinal plurality and selection.

+## Stability

+Polyglot is still in the early stages of development.
+Although the general syntax is fixed, calling conventions and API are still open to change.

 # Message Syntax

 ## SelectFormat